 While certain tattoos will go down in hip-hop folklore, there has been a slew of distinctly less tasteful — and much more regrettable — ink put to flesh, with each piece having its own specific backstory.
-Whether marking old flames à la Iggy Azalea or Tyga, or shouting out recent accomplishments, as Drake did recently to mark his Billboard 100 record, diving through the world of musicians’ body art reveals a treasure trove of poor life decisions.
+Whether marking old flames à la Iggy Azalea or Tyga, shouting out recent Billboard accomplishments as Drake did, or getting your favorite sneaker inked on your face like Chris Brown, diving through the world of musicians’ body art reveals a treasure trove of poor life decisions.

 So, with that in mind, we’ve sifted (and laughed) our way through the web to bring you this list of the worst hip-hop tattoos of all time.

 Chris Brown loves Nike’s Air Jordan 3 so much that he had the sneaker tattoed.
 On his face.

 The piece is courtesy of tattoo artist, Ganga, who proudly shared a picture of Brown’s latest tattoo on his Instagram account.
 He explained to Complex that Brown was driven to the deeply questionable decision after seeing Ganga’s other sneaker-inspired tats.
 “He loved it and showed me the Jordan shoe he wanted [the Air Jordan 3], which was his favorite.”

 Ja Rule’s “Loki”